-Our Sunday destination this week is the Three Lochs Drive between Aberfoyle and Callander.
-Its around a hours drive from Glasgow but its a nice sunny day and a nice drive up.
 Though there’s not too much direction to the route we manage to find the start point.
-We’re rather late in the day in arriving and so head directly to the second of the three lochs on the scenic drive – Loch Drunkie.
+Unfortunately, we were rather late in the day in our arriving into the park and so headed directly to the second of the three lochs on the scenic drive, skipping Lochan Reòidhte and heading straight to Loch Drunkie.

-After a quite lunch stop near the parking at the side of Loch Drunkie we head of on the first of two walks which loop back to the car park.
-The first takes us up to the Pine Ridge Viewpoint and its quite a steep walk though a very pleasant one and the view from the top is definitely worth it.
+We opted to start our visit with a quiet lunch near the parking at the side of Loch Drunkie before finding some forest trails to work off our eats.
+Our first of two walks took us up to the Pine Ridge Viewpoint.
+While quite a steep walk, the route is very pleasant and the view from the top is definitely worth the steeper sections!

-Our second walk is along the edge of Loch Drunkie through the forested areas and is a nice shade on a warm day.
-It also has the lure of musical instruments along the paths including a giant wooded xylophone and a ring bell structure but being adult we of course are not interested in playing with such things.
+Our second walk is along the edge of Loch Drunkie on what is known as The Little Drunkie Trail while meanders through the forested areas and is a nice shade on a warm day.
+It also has the lure of musical instruments along the paths including a giant wooded xylophone and a ring bell structure but being adults we of course are not interested in playing with such things.

 We head further along the drive and stop briefly at the final loch on the route, Loch Achray.
-Another very pretty spot and one I think we’ll need to come back too to explore further.
+Another very pretty spot and one I think we’ll need to revisit at a later date to further.

-With sunshine such a rare occurrence this summer we decide to head somewhere else to enjoy the evening.
-Only a few minutes from Loch Achray is Loch Katrine and so we head there.
-Though much more touristy and build up it seems pretty quite once we’re away from the loch cruise jetty.
+With sunshine such a rare occurrence in recent months, we decide to head somewhere else to enjoy the warm evening.
+Only a few minutes from The Three Lochs Forest Drive is Loch Katrine and so we headed along to continue or day.
+Though a much more touristy and build up area, the number of visitors dropped quite quickly as we walked around the edge of the loch and further away from the cruise boat jetty area.

 As we wander round we can’t help but realise how spoiled we must be with so many wonderful landscapes only an hour from our city suburb home.
 Our talk always comes back to our disappointment of the Lake District in Cumbria, England and our confusion of how it gained it’s iconic status when, in our opinion, there is many more impressive places just across the border.
 I guess us Scots are just spoiled for choice when it comes to exploring the outdoors.